-June 2020 and we were to perform Orchestra of Samples at UNESCO’s headquarters in Paris this month for the launch of their new online magazine Humanities Arts and Society, but the event was unfortunately postponed due to the pandemic.
+June 2020 and we were to perform Orchestra of Samples at UNESCO’s headquarters in Paris for the launch of their new magazine Humanities Arts and Society, the event was unfortunately cancelled due to the pandemic.
 UNESCO are an agency for the United Nations, and their name is an acronym for United Nations Educational, Scientific and Cultural Organisation, they encourage international peace and collaborations.

 Earlier this year, before the pandemic, we visited UNESCO for a meeting (photos above).
 It’s a huge and beautiful building, built In the 1950’s and housing offices, multiple international assembly halls and conference rooms (all with interpreter booths / headphones for attending international guests) and an impressive art collection by the likes of Picasso, Henry Moore and Victor Vasarely.